What is freerando skiing?

 L'Ouille Allegra

-After taking the Bonneval lifts up to the summit of the 3000s, the Ouille Allegra is reached via a small couloir that you climb on foot, skis on your back.
-The climb may look impressive, but it's actually quite easy and quick, and will give you the chance to discover the sensations of ski-mountaineering.
+After taking the Bonneval sur Arc lifts to the summit of the 3000s, Clément gives us the final safety briefing before leaving the slopes.
+L'Ouille Allegra is reached via a small couloir that we climb on foot, skis on our backs.
+Although the climb looks impressive, it's actually quite easy and quick, and will allow you to discover the sensations of ski-mountaineering.
+After all, this is the home of Thibault Anselmetone of the world's best in this discipline!

 Gear up for freerando